Amazon Rainforest Adventure in Ecuador

 Welcome to the jungle

-Settle into the van for a road trip bound for the city of Coca - the starting point for your Amazon jungle adventure.
+Settle into the van for a road trip bound for the city of Coca, in Orellana Province - the starting point for your Amazon jungle adventure.
 You'll continue into Yasuní National Park heading deeper into the jungle, including a two-hour motorised canoe down Shiripuno River.
 Along the way, you'll have opportunities to spot river turtles, monkeys, caiman, and many species of birds like the oropendola, caciques, kingfishers, macaws, toucans, and parrots.
-Tonight's remote overnight destination within the Amazon is a unique experience staying in Noneno community with a Huaorani tribe.
+Your remote base for the next 4 nights in the Amazon is Noneno community, a unique experience staying with a Huaorani tribe.

 Day 3